alexander-shch/WebStorm-php-Syntax-Highlight-with-WordPress-functions/README.md

 And Have fun :)

-#Problems With importing the .jar file - no seetings
+#Problems With importing the .jar file - no settings

 Error: Invalid File - file.jar contains no settings to import.
 Please make sure you have generated the file using 'File|Export Settings feature